How to Become a Digital Nomad in Chiang Mai

 Just because you’ve left your home country doesn’t mean you should stop filing taxes.
 American citizens, for example, are still required to file and possibly pay taxes on all worldwide income, depending on how much you make.
 If you don’t file and pay taxes, you could have your passport revoked.

-For more info on paying taxes while living in kingdom, check out our in-depth guide to paying US taxes from Thailand.
+For more info on paying taxes while living in the kingdom, check out our in-depth guide to paying US taxes from Thailand.

 Health Insurance

-As I mentioned in the beginning of the this guide, healthcare in Thailand is cheap compared to costs in the West.
+As I mentioned in the beginning of this guide, healthcare in Thailand is cheap compared to costs in the West.

 It could be taking a spill on your motorbike, getting injured while exploring nature, coming down with a serious illness, or having a baby in Thailand.
 All of these instances and more will be a lot easier on your pockets if you have insurance.